 Modern mobile phones and laptops are able to share their WiFi connection with other similar electronic devices.
 If the laptop or mobile of one member of your group has WiFi access, you can use it as a hotspot and then share its connection with others in the group.

 Ask one member of your group to buy a WiFi package from the cruise liner.
 You and other members of your group could share the cost of the package.
 That will effectively reduce individual costs of using the WiFi of the ship.
 The more members in the group, the lesser will be the cost per person.
 Everyone will be able to get WiFi access and use the internet virtually for free.

 Another way you can bridge the WiFi network of the ship is to make your own WiFi network.
 This is possible if you will use a travel router.
-If you are able to set up this router correctly, your cabin will have its own WiFi network.
+If you can set up this router correctly, your cabin will have its own WiFi network.

 So, include a wireless travel router in your luggage.
-As soon as you are onboard the ship, set the router to “bridge mode.”
+As soon as you are on board the ship, set the router to “bridge mode.”
 You can now pair it with the WiFi network of the cruise ship.
 This will make a new mini wireless network inside your room.
 The router will function as a WiFi repeater.
-It will enable you to connect all the devices that you want to use inside the single WiFi package that you bought from the cruise liner.
+It will enable you to connect all the devices you want to use inside the single WiFi package you bought from the cruise liner.

 8. Take Advantage of the Open Deck to Get Free WiFi